Jamie McDonagh

-Jamie McDonagh (born 8 May 1996) is a Northern Irish semi-professional footballer who plays as a winger or forward for Portadown.
+Jamie McDonagh (born 8 May 1996) is a Northern Irish semi-professional footballer who plays as a winger or forward for Lisburn Distillery.

 Career

 Greenock Morton

 Jamie McDonagh signed for Greenock Morton in the summer of 2016 as a forward.
 Though throughout the 2016–17 campaign, McDonagh featured as a right midfielder and right back, due to injuries to Conor Pepper and Michael Doyle.
 McDonagh left Morton in May 2017 at the expiration of his contract.

 After a short spell at Sligo Rovers, McDonagh joined Derry City in December 2017.

 Glentoran

 On 1 August 2020, Jamie signed for Irish Premiership side, Glentoran.